-Don’t shoot the messenger but the latest great small business marketing techniques you may have heard about won’t work.
+Don’t shoot the messenger but the latest small business marketing tactic you may have heard about won’t work.
 Now I have that off my chest let me clarify that statement – it will not work in isolation.
-Only a joined up marketing process will produce the required results but don’t expect it to be easy and it won’t happen overnight.
+Only a joined-up local marketing process will produce the required results but don’t expect it to be easy and it won’t work overnight.

 Single Tactic Marketing